 The Research Quality Assessment (VQR) periodically conducted by the Italian National Agency for the Evaluation of Universities and Research Institutes (ANVUR) takes into consideration the scientific results and Third-Mission activities of Italian universities and research institutions.

-The 2015-2019 exercise, for which a call for applications was published in January 2020, is structured across 17 Scientific Areas and 1 Third-Mission Interdisciplinary Area.
+The 2015-2019 exercise, for which a call for applications was published in January 2020, with an update in September, is structured across 17 Scientific Areas and 1 Third-Mission Interdisciplinary Area.

-For each area, the ANVUR appoints a Group of Experts in Assessment (GEV) with the task of evaluating the research products of university teachers and researchers.
-Both Italian and foreign scholars can take part in the selection process.
-For the 2015-2019 exercise, the maximum number of products for each university was set as three times the number of teachers and researchers on staff as of 1 November 2019, expecting each scholar to submit up to 4 products.
+For each of the 17 Scientific Areas, the ANVUR has selected a Group of Evaluation Experts (GEV) among Italian and international scholars, with the task of defining the evaluation criteria and assessing the research produced by professors and researchers.
+Moreover, the ANVUR has appointed an Interdisciplinary Group for Third Mission / Impact, which will analyse the case studies proposed by each university.
+The maximum number of research products to be submitted by each university was set as three times the number of professors and researchers on staff as of 1 November 2019, expecting each scholar to submit up to 4 products.
 As far as the Third Mission is concerned, the current VQR process requires the number of case studies submitted to be half the number of Departments.

 Research facilities are also assessed for their recruitment and training policies.